 The village of Fallow Cross is in trouble.
 Hercules, the Mayor, is dead, and a powerful sorceress has taken over, casting the village and the surrounding Kingdom into rain and darkness.
 Without Hercules’ protection, all of the villagers have fled — and only the Oracles remain.
 Hercules gave them the clue to saving the village, and they know it’s a race against time to recover the pieces of the puzzle and reveal the secrets hidden in the foundations of the village itself.
 But they can’t do it alone. . . .

-The Oracles is a technologically enabled educational experience that was created by Punchdrunk Enrichment, the educational arm of the theatrical company behind the long-running New York hit Sleep No More, for primary school children in the North London district of Haringey, where Punchdrunk is headquartered.
+The Oracles is a technologically enabled educational experience created by Punchdrunk Enrichment, the educational arm of the immersive theater company behind the long-running New York hit Sleep No More, for primary school children in the North London district where Punchdrunk is headquartered.
 Inspired by the myth of Hercules and his twelve labors, it is designed to engage pupils in Greek mythology and mathematics and to improve digital literacy.